 There’s a sense of loss, and we’ve let go the fantasy of ever experiencing butterflies or rushes again.
 We no longer feel exclusive with each other, so we’ve re-established old friendships and outside interests.
 There’s the probability of giving up and drifting apart, mainly due to boredom from the predictability.

 Since Ron and I spend months apart, people sometimes ask us how we keep our relationship healthy and secure.
 It would be easy to slip into autopilot and let our connection fade away from lack of energy.
-But we purposefully go in the other direction.
-We accept that our relationship is nontraditional, and we view that as a plus rather than a problem.
-We keep our relationship as our first priority, even when we’re apart.
-And we don’t take each other for granted.
-When we’re together, there’s excitement and appreciation, and when we’re apart, there’s anticipation.
-We both know that real love is not limited.
+But we consciously go in the other direction.
+We know our relationship is nontraditional, and we view it as a plus rather than a problem.
+When we’re together, there’s appreciation, and when we’re apart, there’s anticipation.
+We know that love isn’t limited.

 Stage four is crucial.
 It’s either stalemate or soulmate!

-I have some friends who are always in stage five.
+Ron and I have some friends who always seem to be in stage five.
 They never become frustrated with each other.
-They have a fabulous ability to laugh their way to agreement or disagreement – they don’t really seem to care which.
+They have a fabulous ability to laugh their way to agreement or disagreement – they don’t care which.
 What’s their secret?
-They like themselves – which makes it easy to like each other.
+They like themselves, which makes it easy to like each other.

 Come follow me on Instagram!